tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/troubleshoot-guide.md

 1. Refer to [Key Reset](other-examples/key-reset.md) for complete documentation on the `KeyIncarnationId` filed of the `ProxyAgentSettings` section of the VM model.
 1. Select a new `KeyIncarnationId` value, and apply it to the VM model with a `PUT` operation

+> [!Note]
-> Note: If sending multiple requests or otherwise using automation you must ensure that the values you send are strictly monotonically increasing or else no change may be applied.
+> If sending multiple requests or otherwise using automation you must ensure that the values you send are strictly monotonically increasing or else no change may be applied.